 - It is small in scale, fast and cheap

 - It doesn’t create too much negative impact when you release the half-baked idea into the market to see how it behaves

 - It is designed to gauge whether a product is viable at a larger scale.
 This one is tricky because often do you have to detect very weak signals to learn whether this will be true.
-So a successful MVP is designed with an understanding of what those are weak signals might be and how to detect them.
+So a successful Minimum Viable Product is designed with an understanding of what those are weak signals might be and how to detect them.

 - It yields useful lessons about what users and markets actually want related to your idea or product so that you understand how to improve it and scale it up